freakout42/formax/README.md

 runform.cpp holds main() and has the only OS-interfaces for running and checking the command line. record.cpp calls ODBC and screen.cpp calls curses.
 All the other sources are pure C++ without any external library calls.
+For every main object is an r-source for reading the form database and a separate source for the class.
+The central Function class holds all the event functions.

 Variable names
 --------------